Module 4 · Lesson 2

 💡

-Use deriving when possible—it's less error-prone than manual instances.
+Use derivingwhen possible—it's less error-prone than manual instances.
 Write manual instances for custom behavior.

 Default Method Implementations